Scuba Diving and Snorkeling in the Maldives: Best Dive Sites & Costs (2026)

 Scuba Diving vs Snorkeling in the Maldives

-Many travelers wonder about the difference between scuba diving and snorkeling in the Maldives.
+Many travellers wonder about the difference between scuba diving and snorkeling in the Maldives.
 Here’s a quick comparison:

 Safety Note: Always go with licensed guides and follow “look, don’t touch” reef etiquette to protect fragile corals.